Control-M is one of the WLA feature leaders. However, it has alternatives which users rate more strongly, such as:

 Control-M is a WLA software developed by BMC Software that can automate and manage complex workflows across IT infrastructure, including on-premises, cloud, and hybrid environments.

-Highlights from Control-M user reviews:
+Highlights from Control-M user review:

 Pros